Big Time Rush (group): 2011–2012: Elevate

-The group announced they would be starring in their full-length 2012 film, Big Time Movie.
+In November 2011, the group announced they would be starring in their full-length 2012 film, Big Time Movie.
 The film premiered in the United States on March 10, 2012.
 The film was a ratings success, having over thirteen million views during its premiere weekend.
 The film was released alongside the EP Big Time Movie Soundtrack.
 The EP peaked at number 44 on the Billboard 200.

 2013–2014: 24/Seven

-In 2012 Nickelodeon renewed the Big Time Rush series for a 13-episode fourth season; production started in early 2013.
+In 2012, Nickelodeon renewed the Big Time Rush series for a 13-episode fourth season; production started in early 2013.
 Big Time Rush released their third studio album, 24/Seven, on June 11, 2013.
-The album peaked at number four on the Billboard 200 and marked the lowest first week sales for the quartet, selling 35,000 copies.
+The album peaked at number four on the Billboard 200 and marked the lowest first week sales for the group, selling 35,000 copies.
 Their previous two, BTR and Elevate sold 67,000 copies and 70,000 copies in their first weeks, respectively.
 It was preceded by the release of the promotional single "Like Nobody's Around".
 Logan Henderson described the album as "much more down-to-earth pop" and stated that album was "much more organic" than their previous two.
 The group co-headlined the Summer Break Tour with Victoria Justice from June to August 2013.
-The group won the World's Best Live Act award at the 2014 World Music Awards, making them the first and only Nickelodeon act to win a World Music Award trophy.
+In May 2014, The group won the World's Best Live Act award at the 2014 World Music Awards.

-In 2013, after the end of the run of the Big Time Rush television series, the group members continued touring until March 2014 and later put the band on hiatus, and went on to pursue solo careers.
-Kendall Schmidt stated at that time that they would like to come back together again as a band if they have an opportunity.
+In 2013, after the Big Time Rush television series ended, the group members continued touring until March 2014, and the band then went on hiatus to pursue solo careers.
+Kendall Schmidt stated at that time that they would like to reunite as a band if they had an opportunity.
 Schmidt later reformed the band Heffron Drive with Dustin Belt In May 2013.
-James Maslow competed on Dancing with the Stars in 2014 and Celebrity Big Brother in 2018, while Carlos PenaVega voiced the character of Bobby Santiago on Nickelodeon's animated series The Loud House.
-Henderson took some time away from performing before launching a solo career, releasing his debut single "Sleepwalker" in 2017.
+James Maslow competed on Dancing with the Stars in 2014, and Celebrity Big Brother in 2018, while Carlos PenaVega hosted the Nickelodeon game show Webheads in June 2014, and voiced the character Bobby Santiago on Nickelodeon's animated series The Loud House.
+Henderson took a hiatus from performing before launching a solo career, releasing his debut single "Sleepwalker" in 2017.